Methyprylon

+Methyprylon (INN) or methyprylone (USAN) is a soporific drug of the piperidinedione chemical class.
+Developed by Hoffmann-La Roche during the 1950s, it was marketed in the United States under the trade name Noludar and used primarily for the treatment of insomnia as a nonbarbiturate hypnotic.
+According to the Encyclopedia of Toxicology (2005), methyprylon was withdrawn from the United States market in 1988.

 Pharmacokinetics

-A study of single oral doses of 300 mg in healthy volunteers found that the zero-order absorption model fit the data best.
-Mean (+/- SD) values for the half-life (9.2 +/- 2.2 h), apparent clearance, (11.91 +/- 4.42 mL/h/kg) and apparent steady-state volume of distribution, (0.97 +/- 0.33 L/kg) were found.
+A study of single oral doses of 300 mg in healthy volunteers found that a zero-order absorption model best fit the pharmacokinetic data.
+Mean (+/- SD) values for the elimination half-life (9.2 +/- 2.2 hours), apparent clearance (11.91 +/- 4.42 mL/h/kg), and apparent steady-state volume of distribution (0.97 +/- 0.33 L/kg) were reported.

-A case report found that the pharmacokinetics of methyprylon were not concentration dependent in an overdose case; explanations included saturation or inhibition of metabolic pathways.
-The generally accepted half-life for a therapeutic dose was not found appropriate in intoxicated patients and would underestimate the time required to reach a safe concentration of the drug.
+A case report examining methyprylon overdose found that elimination kinetics were not concentration dependent.
+The authors suggested that saturation or inhibition of metabolic pathways could explain the observed nonlinear elimination.
+The therapeutic-dose half-life was considered inappropriate for intoxicated patients and could underestimate the time required to reach safe plasma concentrations.